 Given the possibility that there may be some correlation among the concentrations of different elements, traditional univariate data analysis methods was not suitable for discrimination29, 31.
-Instead, machine learning and multivariate data analysis methods will provide the unique power of processing complex data.
+Instead, machine learning based multivariate data analysis methods will provide the unique power of processing complex data.
 It is quite clear to us that sample scarcity along with lack of sample representativeness are of the major reasons leading poor or unreliable classification32.
 For this study, only 131 samples from six different GI rice were collected within one year of harvest.
 A larger dataset and further model refining shall be introduced to assess whether different harvest year would have any impact on model training.
-Conclusions.

 In this study, multielement profiling with ICP-MS was combined with machine learning data analysis, in order to distinguish six GI rice in China.
 Followed by feature selection, SVM and RF models were developed, and their performance was compared side by side.
 With only four elements, both SVM and RF achieved satisfying performance with 100% classification accuracy.
 In conclusion, the workflow we have established in this study proved to be a feasible way for GI rice authentication and will therefore protect farmer, supplier and consumer from potentially fraudulent activities.

 ACKNOWLEDGMENT